metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_kit_v1_manifest.md

 - `maven_profiles` (List of String) A list of references pointing to configmaps/secrets that contains a maven profile.
 The content of the maven profile is expected to be a text containing a valid maven profile starting with '<profile>' and ending with '</profile>' that will be integrated as an inline profile in the POM.
 Syntax: [configmap|secret]:name[/key], where name represents the resource name, key optionally represents the resource key to be filtered (default key value = profile.xml).
 - `node_selector` (Map of String) Defines a set of nodes the builder pod is eligible to be scheduled on, based on labels on the node.
 - `order_strategy` (String) The build order strategy to use, either 'dependencies', 'fifo' or 'sequential' (default 'sequential')
+- `platforms` (List of String) The list of manifest platforms to use to build a container image (default 'linux/amd64').
 - `properties` (List of String) A list of properties to be provided to the build task
 - `request_cpu` (String) When using 'pod' strategy, the minimum amount of CPU required by the pod builder.
 Deprecated: use TasksRequestCPU instead with task name 'builder'.
 - `request_memory` (String) When using 'pod' strategy, the minimum amount of memory required by the pod builder.
 Deprecated: use TasksRequestCPU instead with task name 'builder'.
 - `strategy` (String) The strategy to use, either 'pod' or 'routine' (default 'routine')
 - `tasks` (List of String) A list of tasks to be executed (available only when using 'pod' strategy) with format '<name>;<container-image>;<container-command>'.
 - `tasks_filter` (String) A list of tasks sorted by the order of execution in a csv format, ie, '<taskName1>,<taskName2>,...'.
-Mind that you must include also the operator tasks ('builder', 'quarkus-native', 'package', 'jib', 'spectrum', 's2i') if you need to execute them.
+Mind that you must include also the operator tasks ('builder', 'quarkus-native', 'package', 'jib', 's2i') if you need to execute them.
 Useful only with 'pod' strategy.
 - `tasks_limit_cpu` (List of String) A list of limit cpu configuration for the specific task with format '<task-name>:<limit-cpu-conf>'.
 - `tasks_limit_memory` (List of String) A list of limit memory configuration for the specific task with format '<task-name>:<limit-memory-conf>'.
 - `tasks_request_cpu` (List of String) A list of request cpu configuration for the specific task with format '<task-name>:<request-cpu-conf>'.